 @ Make confirmation your international flight tickets and passport size photo to your Trekking/Tour operator company A One Nepal Trek.
 We need that to make your TIMS card and to buy ACAP entry Ticket.

-@ Send us your at-list 6 months of valid passport copy of all members of group.
+@ Send us your at-list 6 months of valid passport copy of all members of the group.

-@ Send us your 25% booking advance of all members of group by bank wire.
-Although, your all process should have to be before 3 months of your trip in Nepal.
+@ Send us your 25% booking advance of all members of a group by bank wire.
+Although, your all process should have to be before 3 months of your trip to Nepal.

 |Trip Start Date||Trip End Date||Price|

 |As per clients Date.||US$ 3,399 Per Person.||Book Now|